-Most sites will run under https nowadays so it makes sense to run my development site under https as well.
-Creating a selfsigned certificate is pretty easy with Powershell.
+Every site should run under HTTPS nowadays so it makes sense to run my local site under HTTPS as well.
+Creating a self-signed certificate is pretty easy with PowerShell.

 Certificate for 1 domain